Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 4 seasons | 53 episodes

-The anime plays a lot with the romanticized concept of dating young pop icons from Korean and Japanese groups, which ends up giving a new layer to the work.
+The anime plays a lot with the romanticized concept of dating young pop icons from Korean and Japanese groups, which ends up adding a new layer to the work.

 Available: Crunchyroll